danwrong/loadrunner/README.markdown

 The Basics
 ----------

-In its basic for loadrunner exposes two top level functions 'using' and 'provide'.
+In its basic form, loadrunner exposes two top level functions: `using` and `provide`.

 __using(dependency[, dependency1, dependency2, ...][callback]) => Combination__

-Takes any number of dependencies, which can be any type of dependency object or a string representing a dependency (a path to a javascript file or module identify works by default), and returns a dependency called a Combination which waits for all of the given dependencies to complete in any order.
-If you specify a callback then its attached to this dependency as a convenience.
-Depending on the type of dependencies specified in the using block some arguments may be passed to the callback function.
-For instance, in the case of using a module the modules exports are passed as a function argument.
+Takes any number of dependencies, which can be any type of dependency object or a string representing a dependency (a path to a javascript file or module identify works by default), and returns a dependency called a *Combination* which waits for all of the given dependencies to complete in any order.
+If you specify a callback then it's attached to this dependency as a convenience.

     // use some javascript files
     using('javascripts/jquery.js', 'javascripts/underscore.js', function() {